Do you have all the basics of branding in place, but you are still struggling to create even a dent in your competitor’s market share?

 One starts with the why…the other one ends with the why.
-This is one of the reasons that Apple is innovative year-after-year and is one of the biggest companies in the world.
+This is one of the reasons why Apple stays innovative year-after-year and is one of the biggest companies in the world.

-In fact, they’ve been trading places as “world’s biggest company” with Exxon for the last several months.
+In fact, it’s been trading places as the “world’s biggest company” with Exxon for the last several months.

-The lesson is that when everyone involved… from the founder all the way down to the customer… knows exactly why your company exists, then you create a meaningful way for people to see your brand, instead of just another company wanting to make millions.
+The lesson is that when everyone who is involved, from the founder all the way down to the customer, knows exactly why your company exists, then you create a meaningful way for people to see your brand, instead of just being another company wanting to make millions.

 So, what is your company’s why?

 In today’s start-up economy, most companies don’t have a lot of history since they haven’t been around for longer than four years.
 But if your company is ten years old, it’s dangerous to forget your past when you are planning for the future.